Brief information about GDPR

 Regular personal data refers to all types of assessments and information that may be associated with a particular individual, an identified or identifiable person, but which the General Data Protection Regulations (GDPR) does not define as special category of personal data (sensitive personal data).

 Note that a national identity number is not considered to be sensitive personal data.
-However, because the national identity number is often used to identify individuals, The Personal Data Act contains special conditions for processing this type of information.
+However, because the national identity number is often used to identify individuals, The Personal Data Act contains special conditions for processing this type of information. <p">The conditions in the Act are that the national identity number can only be used when: <ul">

 - there is an objective need for secure identification of individuals